 At around 9:30 p.m.
 Eastern Standard Time last night, the U.S. military began an unprovoked attack on Iraq.
 Air raid sirens sounded throughout Baghdad just before the sun rose.
 Anti-aircraft fire filled the sky, and explosions shook the city.
 Pentagon officials said over 30 Tomahawk cruise missiles were launched from warships.
 Two stealth bombers each dropped two one-ton bombs.
 It’s not clear what has been hit or the extent of the casualties.
 The Iraqi News Agency has just reported there are 14 injured and one dead.
 The U.S. military says Iraq responded by firing three missiles into northern Kuwait.

 The attack was not the beginning of the expected massive “shock and awe” campaign.
 Instead, it was a targeted strike on Iraqi President Saddam Hussein and his sons.
 The Pentagon and the White House evidently had not intended to start the war this way.

-Around 4 pm yesterday, President Bush, Vice President Dick Cheney, CIA director George Tenet, War Secretary Donald Rumsfeld, White House Chief of Staff Andrew Card Jr. and the chairman of the Joint Chiefs of Staff Air Force Gen. Richard B. Myers and national security advisor Condoleezza Rice met for nearly four hours.
+Around 4 p.m. yesterday, President Bush, Vice President Dick Cheney, CIA Director George Tenet, War Secretary Donald Rumsfeld, White House Chief of Staff Andrew Card Jr., Chair of the Joint Chiefs of Staff Air Force General Richard B. Myers and national security adviser Condoleezza Rice met for nearly four hours.

 The Washington Post reports Bush and his senior advisers tore up the carefully orchestrated schedule of violence that the U.S. Central Command had honed for months.
 They decided to attempt to assassinate Iraqi President Saddam Hussein and much of the Iraqi leadership in a single blow.